 Most pheasant hunters like No. 4 to No. 6 lead shot through a modified or improved cylinder choke.
 No. 5 shot is probably the most common load, with a modified choke being the most common choke choice.
 This combination will work throughout the season.
 The nice thing about a modified choke, too, is the ability to shoot steel pheasant hunting ammo without effecting performance.

 Changing through the season

 Early season can be boom or bust.
 Many crops are still standing and it’s common to see large numbers of pheasants holding in standing corn.
-This makes them nearly impossible to get to at times, especially in the modern day-and-age of cornstalks standing 8-9 feet tall.
+This makes them nearly impossible to get to at times, especially in the modern day-and-age of cornstalks standing 8 to 9 feet tall.
 However, if you can catch the birds in roosting or resting areas like CRP, shelterbelts, small waterway edges, or fencerows, you can have some very close shooting on birds that will hold very tight.
 An improved cylinder is ideal with a smaller shot size.
-Six to 7.5 shot is great early in the season.
-If you’re in an area that doesn’t allow lead shot, 6 shot works great.
+No. 6 to 7 1/2 shot is great early in the season.
+If you’re in an area that doesn’t allow lead shot, No. 6 works great.

 As the crops come out, and the birds become a little more educated, some of the smarter birds will flush wild and early, making your shots much longer.
 30-40 yard shots are pretty common and you’re going to need a little more punch.
 An improved cylinder will still work, but a modified choke will give you an advantage when it comes to the longer flushes.
 No. 5 or 6 shot shines mid-season.
 In steel, No. 4 shot gets my vote.